FHA Loans and VA Loans

 The FHA, or the Federal Housing Administration, insures loans within certain parameters and through certain lenders, while conventional mortgages are not backed by any federal agency.
 Conventional mortgages are available from just about any lender, such as a mortgage company or a bank.
 FHA loans are available only from FHA-approved lenders.

 What is the difference between VA loans vs. conventional loans?

-VA loans are only available for service members, veterans and surviving spouses who meet certain eligibility requirements.
-Conventional loans are for anyone who can qualify, are not restricted by your military status and are not backed by any government agency.
+VA loans are only available for service members, veterans and select surviving spouses who meet certain eligibility requirements.
+Conventional loans are for anyone who can qualify, are not restricted by your military status, and are not backed by any government agency.

 Is it hard to get an FHA home loan?

 There is a process that must be followed for FHA loans, but FHA loans normally are more flexible when it comes to debt-to-income ratios.
-Also FHA loans require a lower down payment, typically between 3.5 percent and 10 percent of the purchase price.
-Conventional home loans typically impose stricter debt-to-income ratios and require higher down payments, with 20 percent down payment being the standard.
+Also FHA loans require a lower down payment.
+Conventional home loans typically impose stricter debt-to-income ratios and require higher down payments.
 Higher or lower variations in mortgage interest rates may occur based on your credit history and income.